dbrattli/aioreactive/README.md

 * **merge_seq** -- Merge a sequence of observables.
 * **run** -- Awaits the future returned by subscribe.
 Returns when the subscription closes.
 * **slice** -- Slices an observable.
+* **starfilter** -- Filters an observable with a predicate and spreads the arguments.
+* **starmap** -- Transforms and async observable and spreads the arguments to the mapper.
 * **switch_latest** -- Merges the latest stream in an observable of streams.
 * **unit** -- Converts a value or future to an observable.
 * **with_latest_from** -- Combines two observables into one.